Why not build your photography package?

 Wedding Photographer Newport – The First Dance & Evening…

 The couple usually cut the cake and perform the first dance shortly after the meal.
 This is one of my favourite times of the day for capturing some stunning images that personify the couple and their new marriage.
-As friends and family gather round and the lights dim, the couple launch into a carefully rehearsed (or not!) routine to a favourite song.
+As friends and family gather around and the lights dim, the couple launch into a carefully rehearsed (or not!) routine to a favourite song.

 The cake cutting is usually the first thing that happens after dinner.
 The Newport venue will often choose where the cake is located which can often be a dark corner with a fire extinguisher on the wall.
 Don’t worry if the background isn’t the most aesthetically pleasing – the photographer will make it look much better.
 For me, it’s nice to document this, but it’s not one of the more important parts of the day.
-I often ask the couple to feed one another a piece of the cake which makes for much more fun photos as they delight in shoving far to much into each other’s mouths!
+I often ask the couple to feed one another a piece of the cake which makes for much more fun photos as they delight in shoving far too much into each other’s mouths!